MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-security-crossplat-config-sslcipher.md

 If the default SSL cipher configuration meets your organization's security policy, no action is needed.

-If the default SSL cipher configuration contradicts your organization's security policy, the Operations Manager UNIX and Linux agent provides a configuration option to specify the ciphers that SSL can accept on port 1270.
+If the default SSL cipher configuration contradicts your organization's security policy, the Operations Manager UNIX and Linux agent provide a configuration option to specify the ciphers that SSL can accept on port 1270.
 This option can be used to control the ciphers and bring the SSL configuration into conformance with your policies.
-After the Operations Manager UNIX and Linux agent is installed on each managed computer, the configuration option must be set by using the procedures described in the next section.
+After the Operations Manager UNIX and Linux agent are installed on each managed computer, the configuration option must be set by using the procedures described in the next section.
 Operations Manager does not provide any automatic or built-in way to apply these configurations; each organization must perform the configuration by using an external mechanism that works best for it.

 ### Setting the sslCipherSuite configuration option